Skip to content

 Wrong Type Imports Are Breaking Your Full-Stack React App

-The issue stems from a subtle but critical difference in how TypeScript handles type imports, and how bundlers like Vite interpret them.
-Understanding this difference will save you hours of debugging.
+The issue comes from a subtle but critical difference in how TypeScript handles type imports, and how bundlers like Vite interpret them.

-When running browser tests with Vitest, you might see errors like this:
+When running browser tests with Vitest, you might see errors like this next-auth import type error:

 [vite] (client) Pre-transform error: No known conditions for "./adapters" specifier in "next-auth" package